SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

    This command is sourced from the Angular [Update Guide](https://angular.dev/update-guide?v=20.0-21.0&l=3) for updating from version 20 to version 21.

-2. While you are updating to Angular 21, if you have not already done so, run the migration to replace old builders located under `@angular-devkit/build-angular` with new builders located under `@angular/build`.
+2. While you are updating to Angular 21, if you have not already done so, migrate application projects to the new build system (which is to say, run the migration to replace old builders located under `@angular-devkit/build-angular` with new builders located under `@angular/build`).

    The option to run this migration appears as follows: